 Nick Wray has written for the Independent, Screen Digest and Viewfinder, as well as other publications and media.
-Nick has an MA in Interactive Media from the Royal College of Art and his polemic on the digital world, The Living Garden, won the ICL-Fujitsu prize for innovation in media.
+Nick has an MA in Interactive Media from the Royal College of Art and his polemic on the digital world, The Living Garden (web site here), won the ICL-Fujitsu prize for innovation in media.
 Nick’s short play ‘Heart of Glass’, about Google Glass, was recently shortlisted by the Finsbury Theatre, London

 ‘Little Pieces of Gold’ competition.

 Nick is currently working on ‘Lunch with Jason King’ - a collection of short stories & bedtime tales from the past, present & future of the Digital Age.

 Amazon review: "Plays are meant to be performed and this one's crying out to be recorded!
 It brings another sad chapter of WW1 to life - poignant, moving, funny and informative.
 Read it!"